You may have heard the term ‘pH values of water’ used when talking about water quality. But what does it really mean?

 Similarly, atmospheric gases, as well as temperature, can affect the pH value of any water.
-Water with widely fluctuating pH values can be an indicator of chemical or heavy metal contamination.
+Water with widely fluctuating pH values can indicate chemical or heavy metal contamination.
 This is why pH value can be an important indicator of the chemical changes in any water.

 Different pH Levels of Typical Materials

-The following table will help you better understand the pH values of the different types of water you use in your day to day life.
-This will also help you know about the water you use to drink or wash your dishes.
+The following table will help you better understand the pH values of the different types of water you use daily.
+This will also help you know about the water you drink or wash your dishes.